What opportunities will this course give me?

 Alongside the abundance of resources available from both Eastleigh College and University of Portsmouth, the course also includes a selection of workshops and guest speakers throughout the year.

-You will be required to take part in personal therapy throughout the course, as well as register for British Association for Counselling and Psychotherapy (BACP) membership; both come at an additional cost, with therapy costing anywhere between £30-£70 per hour and BACP membership at £82 per year.
-Both will enormously benefit and enrich your learning experience, giving you first-hand experience of the world of CBT.
+You will be encouraged to continue with personal therapy throughout the course, as well as register for British Association for Counselling and Psychotherapy (BACP) membership or the British Association for Behavioural & Cognitive Psychotherapies; both come at an additional cost, with therapy costing anywhere between £30-£70 per hour, BACP membership at £82 per year and BABCP £28 student member per year.
+Both personal therapy and membership with a professional body will enormously benefit and enrich your learning experience, giving you first-hand experience of the world of CBT.

 What do I need to sign up?